Sydney-Informatics-Hub/Gen3-data-dictionary-dev/NOTES.md

 ## Creating a schema from existing data dictionary

-See [`schema_template_framework.ipynb`](schema_template_framework.ipynb) for example of how we used the Kidsfirst data dictionary as a template for a new schema for a different project.
 Used `gen3schemadev` library to work with the bundle.
 Before running do the following:

 ```bash
 # Clone kf-dictionary repository, will be using this as template: